Hgoatly/RecipesWithout/README.md

 3. I am a restaurant or cafe owner, and I would like to find inspiration for dishes that I can add to my menu that would be suitable for diners with intolerances to gluten, dairy or eggs.
 4. I am any of the above users, and I would like to be able to upload, edit and delete my own recipes, without other users being able to tamper with them.
+5. I am a user who enjoys cooking, and I would like to have all of my favourite recipes easily accessible in a digital format, so that I can access them fromm anywhere.
-5. I am the site owner, and I would like to be able to delete other users recipes if I decide that they are not appropriate material for the site.
+6. I am the site owner, and I would like to be able to edit or delete other users recipes if I decide that they are inappropriate or offensive.
+7. I am the site owner and I would like to collect recipes uploaded by users so that I can create a book to sell.
+8. I want to be able to get in touch with the site owner so that I can share any comments or criticisms about the site.
+9. I have forgotten my password, and would like to be able to reset my password easily so that I can continue accessing my account.

 ## Wireframes: